 - 1 medium onion roughly chopped

-- 2 quarts of chicken stock or low sodium chicken broth
+- 2 quarts Chicken stock or low sodium chicken broth

 - Kosher salt to own taste

-- 1 head of cauliflower chopped into small bite-sized pieces
+- 1 head Cauliflower chopped into small bite-sized pieces

-- 1 head of broccoli chopped into small bite-sized pieces
+- 1 crown Broccoli chopped into small bite-sized pieces

-- 1 stick of unsalted butter for roux
+- 1 stick Unsalted butter for the roux

-- 1/3 cup of all-purpose flour for roux
+- ⅓ cup All-purpose flour for the roux

-- 1 and 1/2 cups of warm half and half cream
+- 1 ½ cups half and half cream warmed

-- Place a dutch oven onto medium heat, add 1 tablespoon of butter and 1 tablespoon of olive oil, heat the olive oil, and butter till the butter melts.
+- Place a dutch oven over medium heat, add 1 tablespoon of butter and 1 tablespoon of olive oil, heat the olive oil and butter till the butter melts.
 Careful not to brown the butter.
-Add the veggies into the dutch oven and cook veggies till they are soft.
+Add the veggies to the dutch oven and cook veggies till they are soft.